Claudia-Alonso/learning/Python/Python_Tips.md

 # Set Up
 - Python3 --version [to get the version number on Mac]

 - If you type `python -v` on the mac terminal, you won't actually be doing the same as if you'd typed `python --version`.
 Instead you'll go into python *Interpretive mode*.
 In this mode, ypu can type some python code and it'll come back straight away.
 The application doesn't need to be compiled before it is run.
+Type `exit()` to leave the mode

 ~~If you do python -v you're going to do python2 stuff and to get out of there you'll need to type quit() or help() if you want to do some investigating.
 I changed the .zprofile so that Python3 --version and Python --version work the same.
 Just for future, specify the Python3 part if running file from